robertomagan/cvdocs/README.md

 How to
 ------
 1. Set up the configuration file _config.yaml_ located in _config_ folder.
 The structure and params to be configured are self-explained and described in _config.yaml_.
-2. Run **python3 main.py** This generates the body latex file (body.tex) being then copied to the corresponding latex template.
+2. Run **python3 main.py** This generates the body latex file (body.tex).
+After that it is copied to the corresponding latex template location.
 See the attached example.
-3. Compile the complete LATEX document (project.tex in latex folder)
+3. Compile the complete LATEX document (i.e, the project.tex document located in the latex folder)
 4. See the results and enjoy!

 Notes
 -----
 Some useful notes:
-- The script searchs for PDF documents through the folder hierarchy configured in _config.yaml_.
+- The script searchs for PDF documents through the folder hierarchy previously configured in _config.yaml_.
-- The files found in folders are lexicographycally ordered to be inserted in the output latex file.
+- The files found in these folders are lexicographycally ordered to be inserted in the output latex file.
-- Double slash ## found in the file name means that it is will be excluded from the compilation.
+- Double slash ## found in the file name means that it will be excluded from the compilation.
+In others word, it will not be  appear en the final latex document.
-- You can add blank PDF files either before a section/subsection/chapter or after them by using the corresponding configuration param in the _config.yaml_ (see the examples)
+- You can add blank PDF files either before a section/subsection/chapter or after them by using the corresponding configuration param in the _config.yaml_ (See the examples)

 LATEX
 -----